QiZhou1996/a-bike-sharing-business-analysis-project/README.md

 More importantly, this is a record of my professional journey.

----

-Notes: More files， such as Python coding, might be added later.
+*Notes: More files, such as Python coding, might be added later.*